jsomers/quizdash/README.md

 ### /play/quiz TODOs ###

-Think about how timers will work
+Think about how timers will work.

 Scale the question indicators so that, say, four of them would take up as much space as fifteen (they'd just be wider).